-Local Services: One local medical clinic.
-No pharmacy, imaging or counsellor options listed with 1800 My Options, the Victorian database of sexual and reproductive health service providers who consent to have their information provided to women.
+Local Services: No sexual health services, pharmacy, imaging, hospital or counsellor options listed with 1800 My Options, the Victorian database of sexual and reproductive health service providers who consent to have their information provided to women

 - 1. Advocate for local providers to promote sexual health services through 1800 My Options including support for contraception, abortion, STI testing and treatment. - 2.
 Increase access to condoms as the only method for preventing transmission of STIs.
 Install condom vending machines in public spaces that young people (and others) can easily access. - Implement health promotion campaigns and programs to promote a respectful and inclusive culture, including support for diversity and de-stigmatisation of sexual and reproductive health.